tjfontaine/cloudnative/observability-and-analysis/logging/efk-stack-introduction/log-like-you-mean-it/quickstart.md

 ### Step Three: Run the Helm chart!

-At this point you should have a folder called `elasticsearch` in your working directory, access to the `helm` command, and working access to your Kubernetes cluster via the `kubectl` command.
+At this point you should have a folder called `efk` in your working directory, access to the `helm` command, and working access to your Kubernetes cluster via the `kubectl` command.

 Run the following to install the EFK stack:

 ```
-helm install elasticsearch/ --namespace devops --values elasticsearch/values.yaml
+helm install efk/ --namespace devops --values efk/values.yaml
 ```

 Note that it's good practice to use a namespace dedicated to this infrastructure as it will stop your `kubectl get x` commands from being polluted with your infrastructure-related objects.
 You can read more about this in our [EFK Stack Overview](./Readme.md), which goes into much more detail about what we're trying to achieve in this quickstart.